Pasanpr/pasanpremaratne.com/content/posts/2014-03-15-ui-prototpying-with-quartz-composer/index.md

 I had come across a blog post or two that suggested using Quartz Composer (henceforth mentioned as 'QC') but since the documentation and literature surrounding it was sparse, I found it hard to get in to and eventually refrained from using it.
 Additionally, QC hasn't received much love from Apple (the last updates were circa 2007) and I didn't want to spend any time learning software that seemed on its way out.

 Soon after that however, [Julie Zhuo](https://medium.com/@joulee), a designer at Facebook, wrote about how QC was crucial to their workflow when working on [Facebook Home](https://play.google.com/store/apps/details?id=com.facebook.home).
-Zhuo agreed that Quartz Composer had a bit of a learning curve and was fairl cumbersome so her team had taken some steps to make it easier to use.
+Zhuo agreed that Quartz Composer had a bit of a learning curve and was fairly cumbersome so her team had taken some steps to make it easier to use.
 The culmination of this effort was [Origami](http://facebook.github.io/origami/), which they recently released to the public.
 Origami is simply a toolkit for Quartz Composer that makes interactive design prototyping easier.

 Since QC apparently has enough functionality to suit the needs of a much more complex app than mine, I decided to give it a try.
 I've attempted to put together what I've learned during the process into this blog post to help give others a good starting point with QC and Origami.
 Once you get the hang out it, QC is not at all complicated to work with.
 There are definitely a few disadvantages, but before we get into all of that, let's start at the top.